Helen-Mercy-CLOUD/sql-project/README.md

 <img width="587" height="310" alt="image" src="https://github.com/user-attachments/assets/dc984318-81b5-4540-ace4-d1e4a0a1c4be" />

-**what is cte?**
+   ** what is case function?**

    CTE stands for Common Table Expression.

-A CTE is a temporary result set that you can define inside a query and use like a table.
+A CTE is a temporary result set that you define at the beginning of a query using the **WITH **keyword.
+It can be used like a virtual table inside that query.

+ It exists only during the execution of that query.

+ **Why Do We Use CTE?**

- It makes complex queries easier to read and manage.
+Makes complex queries easier to read

- Why Use CTE?

-Improves readability

-Breaks complex queries into steps
+Breaks large queries into smaller logical steps

-Can be reused within the same query

-Useful for hierarchical data
+Improves query structure

+Can simplify subqueries

     WITH customer_orders AS (
         SELECT customer_id, COUNT(order_id) AS total_orders